FH-Cloud-Computing/website/docs/lectures/5-cloud-native/index.md

 External databases, caches, etc. [should be treated as such](https://12factor.net/backing-services).
 This means that the connection options (server name, url, username, password, etc) should be configurable via environment variable and should also be replacable by a system administrator by simply reconfiguring the container.

-Testing the testability is especially important with services that are not as well standardized as a MySQL database.
+Testing is also important with services that are not as well standardized as, for example, a MySQL database.
 For example, many S3 implementations only support Amazon's version and cannot be configured to use alternative providers.
 An application following this recommendation should be tested against at least one other S3 provider.

 ### 5. The build process